Organism, Causative Agent, or Etiologic Agent

 - Don't share toothbrushes or eating utensils

-- Vaccinate children over 1 year of age against chickenpox (Some children get invasive GAS infection right after they've had the chickenpox)
+- Vaccinate children over 1 year of age against chickenpox (Some children get invasive GAS infection right after they've had chickenpox)

 School Exclusion Policy